veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/List.md

-{
-  "name" : "List",
-  "type" : "Component"
-  "category": “Layout”
-  "version" : "1.0.0",
-  "averageRating" : 1,
-  "description" : " list is a container component that wraps and formats a series of line items.
-As the base list component, it provides Material Design styling, but no behavior of its own.", "platformSupportVersion" : "4.0.0",
-  "publisher" : "Ayush"

-}

-## Guide:
 ### Overview:
 A list component contains a number of list-items components and it forms a list.Basically a list component is a container that stores list items.
 There will not be any layout for list component.